ErpNetDocs/tech/reference/index.md

 ﻿# Reference section

-This section contains topics, which contain reference data.
+This section contains topics about reference data.

-Select a topic from the menu to view reference data.
+Select a topic from the menu to learn more.